sage-code/maj/basic.md

 * zu joku'ia = he is playing
 * zu joku'fu = he will play
 * zu joku'pa = he has plaid
+* vu lo joku'pa = you have play it

 **negative**